- Research at Western

 - Interpretation and presentation of results

 - Qualitative and quantitative data analysis

 - Various analytics

-The Australian Consortium for Social and Political Research Incorporated (ACSPRI) offer courses in data analysis, if you elect to undertake one of these you will receive a member discount.
+The Australian Consortium for Social and Political Research Incorporated (ACSPRI) (opens in a new window) offers courses in data analysis.
+If you elect to undertake one of these you will receive a member discount.